 Our project is a result of all the abovementioned organisations who came together.
 These groups were and remain interested in improving the sustainability and resilience of the Noosa River.
 This led to the creation of this Project.

 Who is involved and how?

-- Ecologists – Scientists work together to decide where the best places are in the Noosa estuary to restore oyster beds and decide how the rock and shell foundations of the oyster beds should be laid to attract wild oysters and other marine life.
+- Ecologists – Scientists work together to decide where the best places are in the Noosa estuary to restore oyster reefs and decide how the rock and shell foundations of the oyster reefs should be laid to attract wild oysters and other marine life.

-- Engineers – Specialists who assure the oyster bed foundations provide a stable base for marine life.
+- Engineers – Specialists who assure the oyster reefs foundations provide a stable base for marine life.

 - Government regulators and technical advisors – Experts in ecology, biosecurity, regulation and Indigenous People come together as the project’s Technical Advisory Group.
 This select group helps the project managers navigate the government regulations and advise the project on all aspects of its work—acting as a brain-trust for the project.